 As Generation Z, who were practically born with smartphones and iPads in their hands, begin to enter the workforce and have more money to spend, we’ll see the popularity of mobile devices in restaurants continue to grow.
 We’ve already seen this in Europe, where pay-at-the-table, EMV, and NFC payments are a lot more common.
 Younger customers are beginning to expect that retailers and restaurants will be able to accept payments from their phones.

 Mobile payments should also link to other dining apps.
 So what exactly does that look like?

 Apple, Google, and Samsung have worked to seamlessly integrate mobile payment functionality with their versions of the mobile wallet.
-This technology makes it easier for restaurants to use their own apps to let customers know they have, say, $10 in loyalty rewards to use for their next visit.
+This integrated payments technology makes it easier for restaurants to use their own apps to let customers know they have, say, $10 in loyalty rewards to use for their next visit.

 If omnichannel and unified commerce are some of the biggest trends in the restaurant industry, then loyalty is the opportunity that’s just waiting to be maximized.
 Loyalty programs keep customers coming back, and they’ve been popular for years.
 But technology is taking loyalty to a whole new level.
 With mobile wallet integration, loyalty is becoming an automated part of the checkout experience.